-Students are welcome to express their preference to meet with counsellors of aparticular identity (e.g. male, female, Black-identifying, LGBTQ+-identifying, etc.).
+Students are welcome to express their preference to meet with counsellors of aparticular identity (e.g. male, female, Black-identifying, LGBTQ2S+-identifying, etc.).
 Please alert reception to your preference at the time of booking.
 We will do our best to ensure that these preferences are met in a timely manner.

 What to Expect